 How would you organize an ICU team from a group of doctors, nurses, mid-level providers, clinical assistants, and technicians who have not worked in an ICU before?
 Who would provide immediate and ultimate supervision of each member of the team?

-A community health worker (CHW) is a community member identified as a point of contact for health needs at the local level, helping to provide basic health and medical care within their own community.
-Though the terminology of a CHW varies by context (e.g., health worker, community health promoter, etc.) and scopes of practice differ across settings, they are typically capable of providing preventive care, health promotion, and rehabilitative care within their own community.
+A CHW is a community member identified as a point of contact for health needs at the local level, helping to provide basic health and medical care within their own community.
+Although the terminology of a CHW varies by context (e.g., health worker, community health promoter, etc.) and scopes of practice differ across settings, they are typically capable of providing preventive care, health promotion, and rehabilitative care within their own community.

 In many LMIC settings that have historically lacked sufficient medical personnel to meet population health demands, CHWs have helped to fill a crucial gap.
 Compensation for CHWs varies by context.
 Some countries provide a salary.
 Other countries provide recognition for CHWs’ service and offer certain incentives such as access to health insurance or mobile phones.
 Some level of standardized training is generally offered to equip CHWs to perform their expected duties.

-Rwanda - a country of 12 million people in Sub-Saharan Africa - illustrates how a CHW network can be deployed effectively for the COVID-19 response.
-Much has been written about the growth of Rwanda’s CHW program in light of the gaps it helped to fill following the devastating 1994 Genocide against the Tutsi.
-As of 2020, there are more than 45,000 CHWs operating at the village level who provide the first line of health service delivery.
+Rwanda, a country of 12 million people in Sub-Saharan Africa, illustrates how a CHW network can be effectively deployed for the COVID-19 response.
+Much has been written about the growth of Rwanda’s CHW program in light of the gaps it helped to fill following the devastating 1994 Genocide against the Tutsis.
+As of 2020, there are more than 45,000 village-level CHWs operating who provide the first line of health service delivery.
 In Rwanda, villages comprise between 100 and 200 households.
-There are three CHWs in each village: a male-female CHW pair (called binômes) providing basic care and integrated community case management (iCCM) of childhood illness, and a CHW in charge of maternal health, called an ASM (Agent de Santé Maternelle).
-While CHWs are elected by the members of their village, this position is voluntary and considered to be an honor in Rwanda.
+There are three CHWs in each village: a male-female CHW pair (called binômes) providing basic care and integrated community case management (iCCM) of childhood illness and a CHW in charge of maternal health, called an Agent de Santé Maternelle (ASM).
+While CHWs are elected by the members of their village, this position is voluntary and considered an honor in Rwanda.
 CHWs are also provided a series of incentives, including access to the national community-based insurance scheme (Mutuelles de Santé), tools such as a mobile phone with airtime for communication, access to CHW co-operatives, and training by the Ministry of Health.
 Finally, CHWs receive a nominal amount of financial support through the country’s performance-based financing program.

-Due to the distribution of CHWs throughout Rwanda, they are the first people to be contacted at the local level by any person with suspected symptoms of COVID-19.
-Once a CHW is made aware of a suspected case, they contact coordinating health officials via SMS (with the phones they are provided with as a CHW), who then alert those responsible for contact tracing so that containment efforts are optimized.
+Due to the distribution of CHWs throughout Rwanda, they are the first contacted at the local level by any person with suspected symptoms of COVID-19.
+Once a CHW is made aware of a suspected case, they contact coordinating health officials via SMS (with the phones they are provided), who then alert those responsible for contact tracing so that containment efforts are optimized.
 Also, SMS alerts sent by CHWs are integrated into a national health information technology (HIT) system that allows for real-time national information sharing, which in turn allows smooth coordination by regional and national authorities.
 The advantage of an SMS-based system is that it is a practical, rapid method for CHWs to notify health officials of emerging cases in real time.
-Because the Ministry of Health pays the cost linked to the telephone communications, there are no financial charges incurred by the CHW.
+Because the Ministry of Health pays the cost linked to the telephone communications, there are no financial charges incurred by the CHWs.
 Further, the system is not reliant on having a stable internet connection in remote areas, thereby helping to ensure a rapid notification system across the entire country.

 As seen in Table 1, CHWs can contribute to the COVID-19 response in a variety of ways, building on their previous tasks in their community.
-They may be particularly helpful in detecting and tracing suspected cases, educating peers about prevention, quarantine, isolation, and lockdown protocols put in place by public health officials, and continuing chronic disease care.
+They may be particularly helpful in detecting and tracing suspected cases; educating peers about prevention, quarantine, isolation, and lockdown protocols put in place by public health officials; and continuing chronic disease care.
 In the U.S., community health care centers have drastically reduced in-person appointments to adhere to social distancing and stay-at-home orders.
 In some settings, these staff have been redirected to COVID-19 clinical teams, responding to high-risk patients over the phone.
 CHWs can assess risk for patients and provide appropriate escalation of care.
-One example, from Boston University, involved training CHWs for HIV care teams, where they formed an essential bridge between healthcare organizations and communities.
-Another example, a partnership between the Massachusetts government and Partners in Health, involves developing a CHW workforce that will scale up contact tracing.
+As an example, a partnership between the Massachusetts government and Partners in Health developed a CHW workforce capable of scaling up contact tracing.
 In the United Kingdom, a model has been proposed to train CHWs to support people in their homes or virtually by assessing food and medication supplies and other needs for vulnerable people.
 In summary, a novel CHW program serves as a promising method to redistribute human resources in strained healthcare systems that lack adequate capacity for the surge in demand.